Dynatrace/obslab-log-problem-detection/docs/introduce-change.md

 configmap/my-otel-demo-flagd-config configured
 ```

+!!! warning "Be Patient"
     The application will now generate errors when emptying the users cart.
     It will do this 1/10th of the time, so be patient, it can take a few moments for the errors to occur.

 ## Generate Your Own Traffic